 - A willingness to try new skills and techniques.

 - An ability to work with others.

 - Creativity and imagination.

 - Enthusiasm.

 - An ability to focus.

-- Confidence to have a go.
+- A degree of confidence.

 As the BTEC Tech Award in Performing Arts is a practical introduction to life and work in the industry, students will explore the sector while: